 For more recipes, including recipes for festive cakes, visit our German Easter Recipes page!

 German confectioners produce a large variety of unique and delicious German Easter Sweets to hide among the yellow Forsythia bushes and crocus leaves, place in the Easter basket, or take a starring role on the Easter table.
 Some examples: nougat-filled egg shells – yes, real egg shells, carefully cleaned and refilled with delicious hazelnut chocolate; Schaumküsse (marshmallow kisses), which are made from fluffy marshmellow cream enrobed in dark and milk chocolates; or Luebecker marzipan filled eggs.
-These and other products are available online in the Easter section of our web shop The Taste of Germany.com.
+These and other products are available online in the Easter section of our web shop .